 Register with the GTCS

 Before you can teach in a Scottish state school, you must be registered with the General Teaching Council for Scotland (GTCS).
 The GTCS is responsible for ensuring that each teacher’s qualifications meet the required standard.

 You can apply online to register with GTCS.
-Applications may take up to 30 working days and will cost £189.
+Applications will cost £189.

-In order to teach in Scotland, you must be eligible to work in the UK – this often means applying for a visa.
-You can get more information on the types of visas available, and how you can apply here.
+To teach in Scotland, you must be eligible to work in the UK.
+This often means applying for a visa.
+You can get more information on the types of visa available, and how you can apply here.

-The Home Office usually grants visas within 3 – 6 weeks.
-Costs vary between visa types.
+The Home Office usually grants visas within three to six weeks.
+Costs may vary.

 We can’t wait to welcome you!

-For more detailed information on these steps, please sign up using the form to download our free guide to teaching.
+For more detailed information on these steps, please register for your FREE guide to teaching in Scotland.

 Watch Aoife Lambert from Ireland

 "I’m from Rockhampton, Queensland in Australia.
 I came to the UK in 1996 playing cricket and went on a whirlwind road trip to Scotland.
 The big mountains and peaceful scenery convinced me to move over."Paul Hoffmann – English Teacher at Trinity High School and Duncanrig High School